Zion Williamson quiets longtime concern and 2 other takeaways from Pelicans win

 At long last New Orleans Pelicans basketball is back.
 Early Monday afternoon, the Pellies kicked off their preseason in a home matchup against the Orlando Magic.
 The game came down to the wire, with New Orleans holding on to a slim lead to win, 106-104, after the Magic's deep 3-point attempt to take the lead fell wayward.

 As per usual with preseason contests, the real rotation pieces on both teams only played a few stints, but there were still some real substantial takeaways from the day.
 Jordan Hawkins in particular stood out for the Pelicans.
-The former Washington Husky is going into his sophomore season in the NBA after a tumultuous rookie campaign that featured both soaring highs and concerning lows.
+The former UConn Husky is going into his sophomore season in the NBA after a tumultuous rookie campaign that featured both soaring highs and concerning lows.

 The bright spots that he showed last season gave indications that Hawkins could grow into a lethal scorer in this league, though, particularly as an incendiary outside shooter.
 Unfortunately, his shaky handle and inefficiencies as a scorer inside of the arc kept him from earning consistent minutes from Head Coach Willie Green.